prasad-nimbalkar/prasad-nimbalkar/README.md

 # 👋 Hello!
 I'm Prasad Nimbalkar

-💡 A Python and  ETL developer passionate about building clean, scalable, and automated systems.
+💡 A **Python and ETL Developer** passionate about building clean, scalable, and automated systems.
 🔁 I specialize in **ETL pipelines**, **Data engineering**, and **API development** using tools like **FastAPI**, **PySpark**, and **SQLite**.

 ---